notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/10-Leveraging-AWS-Global-Infrastructure.md

 - We have a web browser and an application server that we have deployed that has a public IPv4
 - We want to be able to access our application server using a normal URL
 - For this, we go into Route53 and create an A record so that when the web browser does a DNS request for **myapp.mydomain.com**, the DNS will reply back with an IP
 - That IP can be used by our web browser to get to our correct server and then get the HTTP response from our server.
-At a very high level this is how th DNS works
+At a very high level this is how the DNS works

 ![Route 53](./images/../../images/Route_53.png)